appinho/SARosPerceptionKitti/README.md

 Without assigning any of the abovementioned parameters the demo scenario 0060 is replayed at 20% of its speed with a 3 second delay so RViz has enough time to boot up.

-5) Evaluate the demo scenario 0060:
+2) Write the results to file and evaluate them:

 ```
 roslaunch evaluation evaluation.launch home_dir:=/home/YOUR_USERNAME
 cd ~/catkin_ws/src/SARosPerceptionKitti/benchmark/python
 python evaluate_tracking.py
 ```

+## Results for demo scenario 0060

 | Class        |  MOTA   |  MOTP   |  MOTAL  |  MODA   |  MODP   |
 | ------------ |:-------:|:-------:|:-------:|:-------:|:-------:|